-On Friday, May 28, the EEOC issued an updated version of its ongoing Q&A about COVID and its interaction with the ADA, the Rehabilitation Act and other laws administered by the agency.
-This is a long awaited instruction on various issues including the use of incentives to encourage employees to vaccinate.
+On Friday, May 28, the EEOC issued an updated version of its ongoing Q&A about COVID and its interaction with the ADA, the Rehabilitation Act, and other laws administered by the agency.
+This is a long-awaited instruction on various issues including the use of incentives to encourage employees to vaccinate.

-Here is a summary of many of the important points:
+A summary of many of the important points:

-- Employers may require their employees entering the workplace to be vaccinated (it does not address remote workers).
+- Employers may require their employees entering the workplace to be vaccinated.
+It does not address remote workers.

 - Employers may instead simply encourage employees to be vaccinated.
 This can include assisting with transportation to and from vaccine sites and providing for purposes of the vaccination.
 In fact, the tax credit under the extended FFCRA may apply to such leave.